Nonlinear Thouless pumping: solitons and transport breakdown

 where $f_j=\int_{-\infty}^{\infty}\sinh(z)\mbox{sech}^3(z)\sin\left( \kappa_jz/\lambda\right) dz$.

-Figure \ref{fig:two}(a) and (b) show the results of the numerical solution of Eq.~(\ref{eq:xi}) for two different initial amplitudes.
-In panel (a) we observe the dynamics prescribed by the topological pumping, i.e., by $X_1 (t)$ described above.
-If, however, $A>A_{\rm th}\approx\sqrt{61}$ the initial pulse undergoes periodic oscillations, illustrated in Fig.~\ref{fig:two}(b).
+Figures \ref{fig:two}(a) and (b) show the results of the numerical solution of Eq.~(\ref{eq:xi}) for two different initial amplitudes and $\lambda=1$.
+In panel (a) we observe the dynamics prescribed by the topological pumping, i.e., by $X_1 (t)$.
+However, At $A>A_{\rm th}\approx\sqrt{61}$ the wavepacket undergoes periodic oscillations [Fig.~\ref{fig:two}(b)].
 This prediction, based on the perturbation theory for solitons, perfectly matches the results of direct numerical simulations of Eq.~(\ref{GPE}) shown by the solid line in Fig.~\ref{fig:one}(e).
-Predictions of the perturbation theory for threshold amplitude in shallower lattices [for the cases shown by the dashed lines in Fig.~\ref{fig:one}(e)] are also close to results of simulations of Eq.~(\ref{GPE}), but are less accurate, because smaller $A_{\rm th}$ corresponds to larger parameter $\epsilon$, characterising smallness of perturbation in Eq.~(\ref{NLS-1}).
+Predictions of the perturbation theory for threshold amplitude in shallower lattices [see the dashed lines in Fig.~\ref{fig:one}(e)] are also close to results of simulations of Eq.~(\ref{GPE}), but are less accurate because smaller $A_{\rm th}$ corresponds to larger $\epsilon$.

 \paragraph{Rabi oscillations and topology of the breakdown.} Remarkably, even the broken pumping can still be interpreted as a topological phenomenon.
 Indeed, when analysing populations of the lowest bands for unbroken pumping in Fig.~\ref{fig:two}(c), one observes that one-band approximation is perfectly justified: only the first band is populated (black line) and population fluctuates only slightly with time.
 The situation is dramatically different at $A>A_{\rm th}$: in Fig.~\ref{fig:two}(d) we observe Rabi oscillations of atoms between two lowest bands (black and red lines), while the population of the third band remains, in fact, negligible.
 Obviously, such situation may be well described with two-band approximation in Eq.~(\ref{COM-general}).
 Recalling that the Chern number of the second band is $C_2=-1$ [Fig.~\ref{fig:one} (a)], one can interpret spatial oscillations of the soliton in Fig.~\ref{fig:one}(d) and Fig.~\ref{fig:two}(b) as Rabi oscillations between the Bloch bands carrying topological transport in opposite directions.
 Then forward and backward motion of the soliton corresponds to dominating populations of the first and second bands.